-Sunlight is the primary source of UV light.
-Too much exposure to UV results in various long-term eye issues.
+Sunlight is the primary source of UV light and the number one reason behind skin aging.
+Too much exposure to UV results in various long-term eye issues as well.
 People usually buy sunglasses as a preventive measure to these problems.
 As much as they may labeled to provide UV protection, most sunglasses do not.
 For the sunglasses that have reliable safety ratings, their UV protection wears off with time.

 How can people tell if their sunglasses are 100% UV protected?
 This is a question that has troubled many minds.
 There exists no independent verification of the UV protection claims made by various brands.
 It is important to note that a higher price provides no guarantee of UV protection.
 I have tested numerous expensive sunglasses that have claimed to offer 100% UV protection only to bear witness to their shameless deception to the public.
 Surprisingly enough, I found some relatively cheap glasses, ranging from $8 to $25 offering effective UV protection.